erfanakk/visual-search-for-fashion/README.md

 - With the advancements in machine learning and deep learning, we are able to do things that were unthinkable a decade ago.
 This project is just one example of how these technologies can be used to improve people's lives by helping them find clothes they will like more easily.

+## Feedback

+If you have any feedback, please reach out to us at akbarnezhad1380@gmail.com

 ## resource

 - [Siamese Network](https://www.youtube.com/watch?v=6jfw8MuKwpI&ab_channel=DeepLearningAI)